doxxing AI & Automation

 Enforce your privacy policy

-Walk the walk and talk the talk.
-Enforce the privacy policy, which clearly outlines how user data is collected, stored, and shared.
 Make sure users understand what information you are collecting from them, how you are using it, and who you share it with.
-And make it in plain language with an option to see “legal speak” if they want to.
+And write it in plain language with an option to see “legal speak” if they want to.
 It’s a great way to create a better experience for all your users.

 How can content moderation help?